tl-nguyen/freqtrade-pi/README.md

 ## Run multiple strategies
 You can run multiple strategies by repeating all of the steps from `Add a new strategy bot` and `Start the strategy bot` sections.
 With Raspberry PI 3 on Raspbian Lite, you can run up to 4 strategies simultanously

+You have to create a telegram bot for each of your strategy if you want to use telegram to manage your trades.